 3. Your temperature will be taken on arrival.
 This will be done with a non-contact forehead thermometer.
 It will be done on staff and patients upon arrival.
 If your temperature is elevated above 100 degrees, you will be asked to reschedule after 2 weeks.
 If refused, you will not be seen.

 4. Contactless Check-in.
-Upon arrival, we ask that you call the office to let us know you are here so that we can let you in and begin your exam in a timely fashion.
+There is no longer the need to call the office to let us know you are here.
+We will great you at the door and your exam will begin in a timely fashion.

 5. No guests allowed.
 Only the patient that is scheduled for an exam will be allowed in the office unless you are a minor or in need of assistance (one adult can accompany the patient in this case).